 Meet the young Turk rebel concocting fantastical fashion for otherworldly dreamers and fairytale queens.

-"I've always been interested in other dimensions," Dilara Findikoglu says, her eyes widening as she looks wistfully out of her studio window, "anything that allowed me to escape my reality."
-With her jet-black hair, porcelain skin, and wonderfully gothic all-black look, she resembles a fairytale queen of the damned.
+"I've always been interested in other dimensions," Dilara Findikoglu says, her eyes widening as she looks wistfully out of her studio window.
+"Anything that allowed me to escape my reality."
+With her jet-black hair, porcelain skin, and wonderfully gothic all-black look, Dilara resembles a fairytale queen of the damned.
 You almost fear she might burst into flames at the first glimpse of sunlight.

 The 25-year-old London-based designer has been rebelling her entire life.
-When her traditional Turkish upbringing dictated how she should dress and act as a woman, she did the opposite and dressed like a man; when her parents told her she couldn't be a designer, she moved to London to become one; when Central St. Martins denied her a place in their highly coveted 2015 graduate press show, she staged a guerrilla style protest outside it.
-And now in the face of a world filled with borders and hatred, she's created an entirely new one: welcome to Planet Dilara.
+When her traditional Turkish upbringing dictated how she should dress and act as a woman, she did the opposite and dressed like a man; when her parents told her she couldn't be a designer, she moved to London to become one; when Central St. Martins denied her a place in their highly coveted 2015 graduate press show, she staged a guerrilla style protest outside the show.
+And now in a world filled with borders and hatred, she's created an entirely new one: welcome to Planet Dilara.

 Born into a strict Turkish family, Dilara has always felt at odds with her surroundings.
 A successful businessman, Dilara's father had high expectations for his children.
-The idea of his youngest daughter gallivanting across Europe trying to make it as a designer was not part of his plan.
-"He just saw me as this rebellious girl who wanted to do fashion, had tattoos, listened to weird music and dressed even weirder," she explains.
+The idea of his youngest daughter gallivanting across Europe, trying to make it as a designer, was not part of his plan.
+"He just saw me as this rebellious girl who wanted to do fashion, had tattoos, listened to weird music, and dressed even weirder," she explains.
 While Istanbul is incredibly modern, Dilara's parents come from a different generation, one whose attitudes towards women can feel alienating.
 "I was always told that because I was a woman, I couldn't do this or that, couldn't go out by myself," she recalls.
 "The first time I really felt free was when I kissed a boy.
-It was only later, when I was exposed to the media that I realised the things I was fighting for were feminism."
+It was only later, when I was exposed to the media, that I realized the things I was fighting for were feminism."

-As well as expressing herself through her personal style, she was also starting to make her own clothes, creating bows out of ribbons to sell to her friends, and customising anything she could get her hands on.
+As well as expressing herself through her personal style, Dilara was also starting to make her own clothes — creating bows out of ribbons to sell to her friends and customizing anything she could get her hands on.
 "It was only when I was making clothes that I felt I could truly be myself," she says.
 "I became known in school as the fashion girl.
 It was my identity."
-Designing clothes was so intrinsic to her being, that she felt there was nothing else she could do with her life, and the only way to make it was to leave home.
-"They just thought I was running away, they didn't know that I was planning to go to London to create a business."
+Designing clothes was so intrinsic to her being that she felt there was nothing else she could do with her life and the only way to make it was to leave home.
+"They just thought I was running away.
+They didn't know that I was planning to go to London to create a business."
 That year she moved to London and enrolled at CSM.